ottofeller/dangerules/README.md

 6. Run the danger to check the current branch relative to the dev branch
 ```
 test-project git(test-branch): npx danger local --dangerfile=./dangerfile.ts -b dev
 ```

-Now you can make changes in the dangerules, which will be available after running the `npm run build`.
+Now you can make changes in the `dangerules`, which will be available after running the `npm run build`.
 Run `npm danger ...` in the project again for tests.